kazah96/rckt/README.md

 ![Heroku](https://heroku-badge.herokuapp.com/?app=heroku-badge)

-# RCKT is photostock app written on react + typescript + next.js
+# RCKT is photostock app written on react + typescript + next.js + unsplash api

+### Is it crossbrowser enough?
+Not yet.
+There are known bugs with ios browsers

 ### Watch here: https://krmngz-rckt.herokuapp.com/